gramineproject/gramine/Documentation/devel/features.md

 It is the responsibility of the app developer to correctly use shared memory, with security implications in mind.

-For more information, please refer to the [corresponding manifest syntax](../manifest-syntax.html#untrusted-shared-memory).
+For more information, please refer to the {ref}`corresponding manifest syntax <untrusted-shared-memory>`.
 Also see [this whitepaper](https://arxiv.org/abs/2203.01813).

 <details><summary>Related system calls</summary>